WISVCH/nwerc-2023/content/systems.md

 ## Hardware

 The laptop will be an HP ProBook 650 G5 and will have the following hardware specifications:
-- Intel Core i5 8265U Processor
+- Intel Core i7 7500U Processor
-    - 4 cores, hyperthreading disabled
+    - 2 cores, hyperthreading disabled
-    - CPU frequency 1.6GHz, turboboost disabled
+    - CPU frequency 2.70 GHz, turboboost disabled
-- 8GB of RAM
+- 16GB of RAM

 ## Software